-For as long as there have been banks, there have been established names in the industry of which everybody uses one or the other of.
-Halifax, Lloyds, Natwest and Santander are just a few of these big corporations, which when asked ‘which bank or building society are you with?’, will likely be your answer.
+For as long as there have been traditional banks, there have been established names in the industry of which everybody uses one or the other of.
+Halifax, Lloyds, Natwest and Santander are just a few of these high street banks, which when asked ‘which bank or building society are you with?’, will likely be your answer.
 But, as the term ‘challenger bank account’ has become more prevalent over the past few years – it’s time to question the possible benefits of these digital banking competitors, and whether you should be using them instead?

 So, is what we’re seeing basically just a glorified PayPal?